awsdocs/aws-codecommit-user-guide/doc_source/setting-up-without-cli.md

    ```
    You have successfully authenticated over SSH.
 You can use Git to interact with CodeCommit.
-   Interactive shells are not supported.
-Connection to git-codecommit.us-east-2.amazonaws.com closed by remote host.
    ```

 ## Next steps<a name="setting-up-without-cli-next-step"></a>